 From an end-user's standpoint (and hence, from an accessibility standpoint), the technology for LockDown Browser and Respondus Monitor are essentially the same.

 LockDown Browser displays exam content within the Learning Management System nearly identically to Google Chrome.
 The Learning Management System itself is responsible for making its tools and content accessible.
 Our compliance testing does not encompass tools or content within the learning system itself.

 Voluntary Product Accessibility Template (VPAT)

-Respondus partners with Online ADA, experts in user accessibility and compliance.
-Every six months, Online ADA will audit, produce and certify the Voluntary Product Accessibility Template (VPAT) for LockDown Browser and Respondus Monitor.
+Respondus partners with ABILITY Digital Accessibility Co. (formerly Online ADA), experts in user accessibility and compliance.
+Every six months, ABILITY will audit, produce and certify the Voluntary Product Accessibility Template (VPAT) for LockDown Browser and Respondus Monitor.
 This ensures our accessibility documentation is kept up to date, and can alert us to issues missed with internal accessibility testing.

 LockDown Browser & Respondus Monitor – VPAT

 Certification of WCAG 2.1 Level A and AA Conformance